MyraReeves/TechAcademy_Python_Capstone/README.md

 ### National Park App - Phase Two

 A "Visitor Comment" class was created for storing visitation notes added by users.
 Since the intention of the national park app is that it will eventually be expanded in the future to include all parks in all U.S. states, I designed the comments section to be useable for any NPS location.
-Comment input fields included experiential information such as memorable sights/descriptions of the user's visit, user-generated tips for other park visitors, etc., in addition to more measurable/quantifiable data such as which specific park had been visited, what the weather had been like, etc.  Creation and Read access was granted to users via HTML page interfaces.
+Comment input fields include experiential information such as memorable sights/descriptions of the user's visit, user-generated tips for other park visitors, etc., in addition to more measurable/quantifiable data such as which specific park had been visited, what the weather had been like, etc.  Creation and Read access was granted to users via HTML page interfaces.
 To discourage potential tampering by malicious individuals, edit Updates and Deletion control was reserved only for dev admins.

 ### _Screenshots of the GUI for users to create and read visitor comments:_